-Please pray with us:
+Please pray with us!

-- For grant recipients whose faith is being tested whether they are preparing to go to the field, adjusting to life on the field or bearing continuing challenges on the field.
+Please pray for grant recipients whose faith is being tested whether they are preparing to go to the field, adjusting to life on the field or bearing continuing challenges on the field.
 Pray that they would be victorious in learning the lessons of faith.

-Reflection: For grant recipients, "faith boot camp" begins long before they set foot on their respective mission fields.
+- Reflection: For grant recipients, "faith boot camp" begins long before they set foot on their respective mission fields.
 A grant recipient explains:

 After many ups and downs and being tempted many times to give up hope, our house has finally sold!
 We are now beginning our "goodbye" tour before heading for Southeast Asia in September.
 We are very excited that this dream is starting to come to reality versus the feeling that we were always a phone call away from having it shattered.
 I realize that while we may never know why it has taken so long, I know our Father God has been teaching us many things.
 For me this time of waiting and preparing has been a constant battle of learning to trust, moving forward in faith, having patience, and more patience.
 Did I mention patience?
 This whole process has constantly tested our sense of calling.
 Did we "hear" right?
 Are we mixing our own desires into this and getting ahead of God?
 What does it mean to move forward in faith when you're not even sure you can see the next step… Will we survive in Southeast Asia?
 Will we manage to learn a new language and way of life?
 Amidst the questions and ups and downs, we've learned it's not so much about having arrived at any one point or answer to a question, as it is a lesson in moving through life and walking by faith… Yes, that is what it is about.
 Walking, planning, moving and living by faith in what is unseen.
 That is what our Father wants for each of us, whether we are planning to move to the other side of the world or staying here...
 Trust and faith in our Father is what I keep coming back to.
 In Him we move and breathe and have our being.